Joy-less/zip-launcher/README.md

 4. Set the Version URL to a link to a text file containing a version.
 You should increment this version every time you update any of your game releases.

-5. Set the platform URLs to links containing your latest zipped game builds.
+5. Set the platform URLs to links to your latest zipped game builds.

 6. Set the platform EXEs to the paths of your executables to launch.